ejmvar/mern-t0-01-api/Readme.md

         new: true , // NOTE: if you want to receive NEW updated record, instead of the original one

+TODO: notes on retry if db not accessible
-TODO: retry mongoose connection to database if initially failed
+NOTE: retry mongoose connection to database if initially failed
+NOTE: Keep status of db connection
+NOTE: Notify about status of db connection